Gabbers18/Applied_Project/README.md

 # Applied Project (Fall 2023-Spring 2025)
+# Persuasion THrough Synchronization: Examining the Impact of Movement on Persuasion in Social Interactions

+#### By: Gabrielle Young; Advisor: Dr. Nicholas Duran

 ## Overview
-This study utilizes MEA in conjuction with CRQA to conduct continuous data anlaysis on experimental data.

-This study seeks to uncover the reasoning behind how people coordinate movements and language through a common task.
-Examining multiple channels simultaneously requires a more “data-driven” approach (Yu et al., 2010).
-This approach utilizes technologies that capture fine-grained multimodal data recorded in real-time, as well as data mining techniques that extract meaningful patterns.
-In the case of this study, we seek to examine the emergence of initiator/responder roles through movement recurrences utilizing Cross-Recurrence Quantification Analysis (CRQA).
-Analyses, such as CRQA, are useful in uncovering hidden patterns between multiple people that may have been overlooked by human observers.
-We also utilize Ramseyer's Motion Energy Analysis (MEA) techniques to extract motion energies of each individual in the task.
-The goal of these analyses is to identify anomalies or patterns that may be important to know for training purposes or within other contexts (Angus et al., 2012).
+This study examines how individuals coordinate movements and language during shared tasks by analyzing real-time multimodal data.
+Employing Cross-Recurrence Quantification Analysis (CRQA), the research identifies initiator and responder roles through movement patterns.
+Additionally, Motion Energy Analysis (MEA) techniques are applied to extract motion energies of each participant, aiming to uncover interaction dynamics that may inform training and other applications.

+## Research Questions
+1) How does movement synchronization affect persuasion?
+2) How does movement specialization (initiator/responder roles) affect persuasion?

 ## Repository Structure